googlearchive/ChromeWebLab/Orchestra/hw/tutorial/Readme.md

 ## What We'll Be Using

 Electronics:
-Arduino
+* Arduino
-4 RS120 Servos
+* 4x RS120 Servos
-MIDI Connector
+* MIDI Connector
-Optoisolator
+* Optoisolator
-Resistors: 220, 270, 100 (2), 1000
+* Resistors: 220, 270, 100 (2), 1000
-Diode
+* Diode
-Voltage?
-12 volt power supply
+* 12 volt power supply

 Base:
-4 Glasses
+* 4x Glasses
-Dremel with flex shaft
+* Dremel with flex shaft
-10" diameter wooden clock base, 3/4" thick
+* 10" diameter wooden clock base, 3/4" thick
-3/4" thick solid wood (we used a spare stair tread we had laying around, plywood would also work) enough for 4 3" squares, and 4 3/4" x 3/4" x 1" blocks 3/16" ply for cams (1/8" would work), a 3" x 10" piece is plenty Thumb Tacks
+* 3/4" thick solid wood (we used a spare stair tread we had laying around, plywood would also work) enough for 4 3" squares, and 4 3/4" x 3/4" x 1" blocks
+* 3/16" ply for cams (1/8" would work), a 3" x 10" piece is plenty
+* Thumb Tacks
-Masking Tape
+* Masking Tape
-Small wooden bead (1)
+* Small wooden bead (1)
-Cotton twine
+* Cotton twine
-4 3" narrow hinges with screws
+* 4x 3" narrow hinges with screws

 ## Electronics

-Follow the images and wiring diagram.
+1. Follow the images and wiring diagram.

 ## Building the Base